deeproy2007/Customer-Revenue-Performance-Analysis-for-an-E-commerce-Business/README.md

 ## 📌 Project Overview
 This project presents an end-to-end analysis of an E-commerce dataset using SQL, Python, and Power BI.
 The goal is to analyze sales performance, customer behavior, and revenue trends to generate actionable business insights.

-This project is suitable for internship and entry-level data analyst roles.

 ---